China: Over 100 nations to adopt 'Kunming Declaration' to boost biodiversity | DW | 13.10.2021

 The document calls for "urgent and integrated" steps to tackle decreasing biodiversity around the world, with particular emphasis on how many sectors of the global economy have contributed to a dangerous decrease in habitats and species over the past century.

-With plant and animal species disappearing at a rate not seen on earth for 10 million years, protecting biodiversity is a crucial factor for the planet's survial.
-A previous declaration made in 2010 in the Japanese city of Aichi set similarly lofty targets for the year 2020, none of which were met.
+With plant and animal species disappearing at a rate not seen on earth for 10 million years, many believe that protecting biodiversity is a crucial factor for the planet's survival.
+A previous declaration made in 2010 in the Japanese city of Aichi set similarly lofty targets for the year 2020 — none of which were met.

-The delegates at the Kunming conference have been criticized by activists for bickering over specific language choices in the declaration instead of concentrating on the enormity of the challenge in front of them.
+The delegates at the Kunming conference have been criticized by activists for bickering over specific language choices in the declaration instead of concentrating on the enormity of the challenges being faced.

 There was much consternation from other countries when China released a draft of the document in August, as it contained many phrases and slogans associated with Chinese President Xi Jinping, such as "lucid waters and lush mountains."
-Those words were removed from the final document, but not the Chinese concept of "ecological civilization."
+Those words were removed from the final document — but the Chinese concept of "ecological civilization" remained.

 es/aw (Reuters, dpa)